 \section{Introduction}

 Ultrafilters on topological groups form a well-established topic in Topological Algebra with plenty of applications in Combinatorics and Topological Dynamics, see the monographs~\cite{HS, Zel} and references therein.
-Schur ultrafilters were introduced by Protasov~\cite{P}, as a natural generalization of idempotent ultrafilters.
+Schur ultrafilters were introduced by Protasov~\cite{P}, as a generalization of idempotent ultrafilters.
 In this paper, we investigate Schur ultrafilters on groups and apply them to Bohr compactifications of topological groups and automatic continuity of group operations in chart groups.

-Bohr compactifications of topological groups represent another widely studied topic, see \cite{Bekka, CH, GF, GF1, HK1, HK2, H, Usp}.
+Bohr compactifications of topological groups represent another widely studied topic, see \cite{CH, GF, GF1, Gis1, Gis2, H}.
 Since the structure of Bohr compactification is rather non-trivial, the results providing its description are of particular interest.
 For instance, Anzai and Kakutani~\cite{A} described Bohr compactifications of locally compact commutative groups using Pontryagin duality.
 A connection between Bohr compactifications and Chu duality was established by Ferrer and Hern\'{a}ndez~\cite{FH}.
 Gismatullin, Jagiella and Krupi\'nski~\cite{GJK} used model theory to describe Bohr compactifications of certain matrix groups.
+Bohr compactifications of the arithmetic, lamplighter and Heisenberg groups were described by Bekka in~\cite{Bekka, Bekka1}.
 Davey, Haviar and Priestley~\cite{DHP} studied Bohr compactifications of fairly general algebraic structures within a category-theoretical framework.
-Hart and Kunen~\cite{HK1,HK2} investigated Bohr compactifications of discrete structures, including groups and semilattices.
-Yet another description of Bohr compactifications of discrete commutative groups was given by the second author~\cite{Zlatos}, bringing to focus the algebraic structure of Stone-\v{Cech} compactifications and Schur ultrafilters.
-In the present paper, we develop the techniques from~\cite{Zlatos} and, using Schur ultrafilters, obtain a description of Bohr compactification of an arbitrary Hausdorff topological group.
-Except of Schur ultrafilters, a principal role in this description plays the {\em ultrafilter semigroup} of $G$, consisting of all ultrafilters convergent to the unit of the corresponding topological group $G$.
-The ultrafilter semigroups are of independent interest, and have been studied by Zelenyuk et al. in~\cite{SZ1, Z1, Z2}.
+Hart and Kunen~\cite{HK1,HK2} investigated Bohr compactifications of discrete structures, including groups, rings and semilattices.
+Yet another description of Bohr compactifications of discrete commutative groups was given in~\cite{Zlatos}, bringing to focus the algebraic structure of Stone-\v{Cech} compactifications and Schur ultrafilters.
+In the present paper, we develop the techniques from~\cite{Zlatos} and, using Schur ultrafilters, obtain a description of Bohr compactifications of all Hausdorff topological groups.
+In addition to Schur ultrafilters, a major role in this description is played by the {\em ultrafilter semigroup} of $G$, consisting of all ultrafilters convergent to the unit of the corresponding topological group $G$.
+The ultrafilter semigroups are of independent interest and have been studied by Zelenyuk in~\cite{Z1, Z2}.